fourTheorem/workshops/cat-detector/step6-crawler/README.md

           arn: "arn:aws:sqs:${self:provider.region}:${env:AWS_ACCOUNT_ID}:${self:custom.crawlerqueue}"
 ```

-This is a little more involved that the previous step.
+This is a little more involved that the previous deployment.
 Briefly each section does the following:

 * custom - Imports environment variables.
 * provider - Defines the cloud as `aws` and the runtime as `node12.x`.
-We then define some IAM roles and pemissions:
+We then define some IAM roles and permissions:
   * allow PutObject permissions to our bucket
   * allow SQS ListQueues
   * allow SQS ReceiveMessage, DeleteMessage and GetQueueUrl for the crawler queue